hmc-sysadmin/labs/portage.md

    - When you start a new bash shell (including when you log in), bash treats the file `~/.bashrc` as a script and runs it.
 Modify `~/.bashrc` so that a cow says a pithy quote every time you log in (or start a new shell).
+   - You can also make it so that a cow says a pithy quote when *any* user logs on to your system.
+To do so, add the appropriate command to the bottom of the file `/etc/profile`.
+Ask a friend who has an account on your system to log in and verify that they're greeted by a cow.

 ## Updating the Portage Tree and Your System